Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 ### Fixed clocks

 So far, we have focused on making our profiling results accurate.
-But how can we make them consistent?
-The clock speed on GPUs can vary significantly according to limits on temperature and power consumption.
-As such, fixing the clock can substantially improve the reproducibility of our results.
+But how can we make them reproducible?
+GPU clock speed can vary significantly according to limits on temperature and power consumption.
+As such, fixing the clock can help in this regard.
 We have found this to be especially important for our work at Speechmatics.

-One caveat is that selecting a clock speed with `nvidia-smi` doesn't guarantee that your GPU will run at the requested speed.
-The GPU always retains the ability to decrease the clock speed (throttling) - this is to prevent damage to the hardware.
-But by setting the clock speed to some rate sufficiently below the maximum, we can ensure that the level of throttling is less severe.

 Here's an example of how to implement this in Python.
-We use a similar approach to that of OpenAI's Triton DSL [6] and Deepmind's AlphaTensor [7] repositories.
+We use a similar approach to that of OpenAI's Triton Domain-Specific Language (DSL) [6] and Deepmind's AlphaTensor [7] repositories.

 ```python
 import os